Nafees10/smn-pt/README.md

 Recall metrics will be printed at end of training with each fusion type.

+The code does not have an option to load an existing trained model, and run evaluation.
+Instead, evaluation is ran at end of training, and the model is saved.

 ## ROUGE

 Install the following packages via conda before running ROUGE computation: